This post may include affiliate links; for details, see our disclosure policy.

-In college I studied abroad in Madrid, Spain, and my experiences there have stuck with me to this day.
-Eating my first paella, inhaling fried patatas bravas in tapas bars, and sipping creamy cafe con leche.
-And of course, sipping glasses of fruity Spanish sangria!
-Here’s a frozen sangria recipe that’s not so much traditional cuisine, but it’s a fun take on the classic from the country I hold so dear.
-It’s icy and refreshing, citrusy and red-wine forward: really, an ideal summer drink.
-Here’s how to make it!
+In college I studied abroad in Madrid and my experiences there have stuck with me to this day: eating my first paella, inhaling patatas bravas in tapas bars, and sipping creamy cafe con leche.

 Sangría is a traditional wine punch that originates from Spain.
 A classic sangria is made with red wine and chopped fruit, and often orange juice or brandy.
-But there are lots of sangria variations as well: peach sangria, white sangria, strawberry sangria, apple cider sangria, and so forth.
+There are lots of sangria variations as well (we’ve made peach sangria, white sangria, strawberry sangria, and apple cider sangria).

 How to make this frozen sangria recipe

-Frozen sangria is not traditional or authentic: so the method is quite different from sangria itself!
+Frozen sangria is not authentic, so the method is quite different from sangria itself!
 It’s less like making sangria and more like making a wine smoothie.

 - Peel and section the clementine oranges, then freeze them overnight.